gravito-framework/gravito/docs/en/guide/core-concepts.md

 - **The Singularity**: Every request is optimized into a single path jump, eliminating framework overhead.
 - **The Core Gravity**: The Kernel maintains system health and coordination without interfering with specific business logic.
-- **Orbits**: Infrastructure modules orbit the core, completely decoupled.
+- **Kinetic Modules**: Specialized infrastructure modules that extend the core functionalities, completely decoupled.

 ### Four Pillars of Excellence